qsc-thomasholtronczy/qrwc-nextjs-demo/README.md

 # Welcome to a QRWC demo featuring Next.JS

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project created with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

 To Deploy this app:

+1. Fork this repository.

-1. Locate "qrwc-demo.qsys" and configure and load the file to a core.
+2. Locate "qrwc-demo.qsys" and configure and load the file to a core.
 The default core is a core nano.

     - ***This demo is using the QRWC npm module, version 0.3.0-alpha.
 Please contact an admin at Developers.QSC.com for access***

-2. Open the project in VSCode and create a file in the root directory named '.env.local'
+3. Open the project in VSCode and create a file in the root directory named '.env.local'
     - Environment file should contain = NEXT_PUBLIC_QSYS_IP='{core-ip}'
     - Open this file and replace the default IP with the IP of your Q-SYS Core

-3. Run the development server:
+4. Run the development server:

 ```bash
 # Install required dependencies